 For more information about University of Melbourne recipients, contact Annie Rahilly (Media office): 9035 5380/0432 758 734 firstname.lastname@example.org

-In addition to this, exceptional young Australians including three from the University of Melbourne have been awarded a Westpac Future Leaders Scholarship.The Future Leaders awards enable students to undertake post-graduate study at one of Australia’s nine leading universities.
+In addition to this, exceptional young Australians including four from the University of Melbourne have been awarded a Westpac Future Leaders Scholarship.The Future Leaders awards enable students to undertake post-graduate study at one of Australia’s nine leading universities.

 The following Westpac Research Fellows from the University have been recognised for their innovation, their determination to make a difference and their specialist research.